-All biopsy specimens are looked at under a microscope by a pathologist – a doctor with special training in using lab tests to diagnose diseases.
+All biopsy specimens are looked at in the lab by a pathologist – a doctor with special training in using lab tests to diagnose diseases.
 In some cases, a hematopathologist, a doctor with further training in diagnosing blood and lymph node diseases, might also look at the biopsy.
-The doctors look at the size and shape of the cells and how the cells are arranged.
+The doctors look at the size and shape of the cells and how they are arranged.
 Sometimes just looking at the cells doesn’t provide a clear answer, so other lab tests are needed.

-In this test, a part of the biopsy sample is treated with special man-made antibodies that attach to cells only if they contain specific molecules.
-These antibodies cause color changes, which can be seen under a microscope.
+In this test, a part of the biopsy sample is treated with special man-made antibodies that attach to cells only if they contain specific proteins.
+These antibodies cause color changes in the cells, which can be seen with a microscope.
 This test may help tell different types of lymphoma from one another and from other diseases.

 In this test, cells are treated with special man-made antibodies.
 Each antibody sticks only to certain types of cells.
 The cells are then passed in front of a laser beam.
 If the cells now have antibodies attached to them, the laser will make them give off light, which is measured and analyzed by a computer.

 Doctors use this technique to look at the chromosomes (long strands of DNA) inside lymphoma cells.
 Cells (usually from the bone marrow) are first grown in the lab.
-Then the chromosomes are stained and looked at under a microscope.
-Because it takes time for the cells to start dividing, this test can take weeks.
+Then the chromosomes are stained and looked at closely.
+Because it takes time for the cells to start dividing, this test can take a few weeks.

 Molecular tests such as fluorescent in situ hybridization (FISH) and polymerase chain reaction (PCR) are not usually needed to diagnose WM, but they are sometimes used to diagnose other types of NHL.
 These tests look at the cells’ DNA without having to grow the cells in the lab first.
 The tests can give results in less time than cytogenetics and can be done on cells from different sources (like lymph nodes, blood, and bone marrow).
 They are generally used to look for specific chromosome or gene changes, not just any change.

-See our document Testing Biopsy and Cytology Specimens for Cancer to learn more about different types of biopsies and lab tests used to diagnose cancer and what the results can tell you.
+See Testing Biopsy and Cytology Specimens for Cancer to learn more about tests used to diagnose cancer and what the results can tell you.

 Imaging tests use x-rays, magnetic fields, sound waves, or radioactive particles to produce pictures of the inside of the body.
-These tests are not needed to diagnose WM, but one or more of them might be done to help show the extent of the disease in the body.
+These tests are not needed to diagnose WM, but one or more of them might be done to help show how much disease and where it is in the body.

 An x-ray might be done to look at the chest for enlarged lymph nodes.

-The CT scan uses x-rays to make detailed cross-sectional images of your body.
+The CT scan is an x-ray that makes detailed cross-sectional images of your body.
 Unlike a regular x-ray, CT scans can show the detail in soft tissues (such as internal organs).
 This scan can help show if any lymph nodes or organs in your body are enlarged.
 CT scans are useful for looking for signs of lymphoma in the chest, abdomen, and pelvis.

 CT-guided needle biopsy: CT scans can also be used to guide a biopsy needle into a suspicious area.
 For this procedure, the patient lies on the CT scanning table while the doctor moves a biopsy needle through the skin and toward the area.
 CT scans are repeated until the needle is in the right place.
-A biopsy sample is then removed and sent to the lab to be looked at under a microscope.
+A biopsy sample is then removed and sent to the lab.

 Ultrasound can be used to look at lymph nodes near the surface of the body or to look inside your abdomen for enlarged lymph nodes or organs such as the liver, spleen, and kidneys.
 (It can’t be used to look at organs or lymph nodes in the chest because the ribs block the sound waves.)
 It is sometimes used to help guide a biopsy needle into an enlarged lymph node.